Nottingham High School: Coat of arms

 The College of Arms granted the school a coat of arms in 1949, the full blazon being:

 The motto, Lauda finem, is Latin for "praise [to] the end".

 The arms incorporate those of the founder: the arms of the Mellers family were three blackbirds (or merles – an example of canting arms) – on a white field; Dame Agnes, being a woman, would have displayed them on a lozenge, not a shield.
 In 2007 the school unofficially introduced a new logo for more general use, a modified version of the shield that omits the lozenge and ermine field.

 Remembrance Day service

 An annual Remembrance Day service on 11 November is attended by the whole school with the headmaster, president of the Old Nottinghamians and the school captain placing wreaths at the war memorial.
 Scholars attend a morning special assembly usually in the Player Hall, at which a minute's silence is observed.
 Representatives of the school's Combined Cadet Force mark their respect with a parade around the main school building.

 Premises

 Location

-Since 1868 the school has stood high on Waverley Mount to the north of the city centre, looking down towards its foundation site in St Mary's Church and continuance in Stoney Street.
+Since 1868 the school has stood high on Waverley Mount to the north of the city centre, looking down towards its foundation site in St Mary's Church and later building in Stoney Street.
 The present site has undergone a long programme of building and development.